 There are two ways by which lime oil is produced: cold-pressing and distilling.
 Cold-pressed oil has a yellow or green color, with a rich and fresh lime peel aroma.
 Meanwhile, distilled is either pale yellow or clear, with a fragrant fruity scent.

 Between these two, I would recommend using cold-pressed lime oil, as it retains more of the natural elements that make lime oil so beneficial.
-Even though cold-pressed lime oil costs more than distilled varieties, it's definitely worth the money.16
+Even though cold-pressed lime oil costs more than distilled varieties, it's definitely worth the money.15 You can also make a basic lime oil infusion at home with these easy steps:16

-- Heat two cups of olive oil in a saucepan over medium heat.
+- Heat 2 cups of olive oil in a saucepan over medium heat.
 While doing this, wash the limes and dry them thoroughly.

 - Using the paring knife or zester, cut the lime zest into quarter-inch strips.
 Do not cut into the pith, though.